jhusak/amiga-music-x-to-smidi/README.md

  No warranty.
 You are on your own.

+ Usage: mx2smf.py file.perf [v|vv|vvv]

- This is Converter for old-time Music-X sequencer for Commodore Amiga to more handy format SMF-0
+ This is the converter for old-time Music-X sequencer for Commodore Amiga to more handy format SMF-0.

- The code is not clean.
-It uses some hacks, but it works well No cycle checking.
+ The code is not clean; it uses some hacks, but it works well No cycle checking.
 No source file format error checking.
 You have been warned.

- Some commands used in Music-X are not converted (simply discarded) because I simply do not use them in M-X Performances If you want them, contact me through http://husak.com.pl (You will know about it, the converter outs the UNKNOWN message with parameters.)
+ Some commands used in Music-X are not converted (simply discarded) because I simply do not use them in Music-X Performances.
+ (You will know about it, the converter outs the UNKNOWN message with parameters.)
+ If you want them, contact me through http://husak.pl

  This was a little reverse-engineering of original Music-X file, but three days of writing and testing were worth of it.
- I'am lucky, because in the MX file the event timing was different but easy to understand.
+ I was lucky, because in the Music-X file the event timing was different but easy to understand.
  The rest are ordinary midi events sometimes enveloped in some constant-length structures + some meta-events not used in midi stream.

  CHANGELOG